danielmekuriaw/mT5-PEFT-Amharic-Text-Summarization/README.md

 ## Getting Started
 1. Clone the repository.
 2. Follow the instructions in each notebook for fine-tuning and evaluation.
+You may have to install the libraries installed by the first cells of all the notebooks within your environment if they are not already installed.
 ---